garrapeta/upcoming_dvds/README.md

 # Upcoming DVDs

-Upcoming DVDs Retrieves new release dvds or movies from the Rotten Tomatoes web apis:
+Upcoming DVDs Retrieves new release dvds or movies from the Rotten Tomatoes web APIs:

 http://developer.rottentomatoes.com/docs/read/json/v10/Upcoming_DVDs
 http://developer.rottentomatoes.com/docs/read/json/v10/Upcoming_Movies

+### Fetching Data

+I'm using [Retrofit](https://github.com/square/retrofit) by [Square](https://github.com/square/) to map the Rotten Tomatoes web REST API to a Java Interface.
+Behind the scenes it uses OKHTTP and GSON to convert JSON into POJOs.

 ### Parsing JSON

-The application uses a simple JSONArrayAdapter to populate the initial list of results, this was primarily done as an experiment but i think it works rather well.
-The details screen is passed a POJO made by parsing a JSONObject from the Adapter.
+Data is parsed from JSON into POJOs using GSON.

 ### Libraries